kurt-krueckeberg/open-fda-device-events/docs/api.md

 |source\_type|array of strings|the manufacturer-reported source of the adverse event report.|
 |type\_of\_report|array of strings|the type of report.|

+[^1]:The `device.product_code` is a three-letter, upper-case code that uniquely identifies every medical device.
+The list of all the FDA device codes can be [downloaded](foiclass.zip).
+See the file's description [here](https://www.fda.gov/medical-devices/classify-your-medical-device/download-product-code-classification-files#description).

+> **Note:**
+> The `device.product_code` is a three-letter, upper-case code that uniquely identifies every medical device.
+The list of all the FDA device codes can be [downloaded](foiclass.zip).
+See the file's description [here](https://www.fda.gov/medical-devices/classify-your-medical-device/download-product-code-classification-files#description).
 ## My Prospective Subset of relevant fields

 |field\_name|datatype|definition|